 - any part of a lab or other installation used by the general population of the University.

-Under no circumstance are you allowed to connect any network device to the Griffith network unless prior permission is obtained from the Director, ICTS or designate.
+Under no circumstance are you allowed to connect any network device to the Griffith wired network unless prior permission is obtained from the Chief Technology Officer or designate.
 Network devices include but are not limited to; hubs, switches, routers, wireless access points, network appliances of any function and any devices performing network monitoring.

 Official Representation of the University